-Aspen Institute España and Fundación Telefónica celebrate a new session of the Tech&Society Program 2019 on The future of Internet: a social contract for the web with José Manuel Alonso, Director of Strategy and Alliances at Web Foundation.
+Aspen Institute España and Fundación Telefónica held a new session of the Tech&Society Program 2019 on The future of Internet: a social contract for the web with José Manuel Alonso, Director of Strategy and Alliances at Web Foundation.
 Marta Peirano, is a writer, a journalist and the Deputy Director of the digital newspaper eldiario.es, will moderate the conference.

 Descentralization, non-discrimination, collaborative design, or the universal service are some of the concepts over which the web was founded.
 They had a very clear objective: to make knowledge available to the whole society.
 Currently, while half of the world population do not have access to Internet, the other half put their privacy, security and fundamental rights at risk.

 Within this session we debated about the continuity of the values that underpinned the Web originally, what the Web is like nowadays and how to redesign it in the future.
 Could a social contract palliate the risks we are exposed to at the Web?